quantumscience/books/docs/12-GetAndroidWillTravel/chapter-02.md

 ### Step 2.: Installing Termux and Termux API

 Find Termux in F-Droid catalogue and install it.
-Then find and install Termux API the same way.
+Then find and install Termux API the same way (do not mix with versions from Google Play or other sources, since they have different versions and signature keys).

 You can also install the API from the terminal by running
 ```